Shukk: Production

 The role of Ehtisham was earlier offered to Fawad Khan but due to his ongoing projects in India he rejected it.

 Broadcast

 The show was also aired in India on Zindagi (TV channel) premiering in January 2016.
 It also aired on ARY Zindagi.

+Critical reception

+Fatima Majeed of The Express Tribune critiqued the series, implying that it portrays women as dependent on men and unable to survive without them.